 As well as being less powerful and therefore less likely to be involved in an accident, a smaller, less flashy car also has the added bonus of being less attractive to thieves.
-Both of these things work in your favour when it comes to calculating the cost of your over 70s car insurance.
+Both of these things work in your favour when it comes to calculating the cost of your insurance.

 Whichever car you choose to buy, keeping it in an off road garage when you leave it unattended will also mean that your premiums are lowered.

 Any modifications made to your car will also increase the price of your insurance policy unless, that is, they are geared towards improving security - installing immobilisers, for example.